ocrmypdf/OCRmyPDF/docs/docker.rst

 .. warning::

     The OCRmyPDF web service wrapper is intended for demonstration or development.
 It provides no security, no authentication, no protection against denial of service attacks, and no load balancing.
 The default Flask WSGI server is used, which is intended for development only.
 The server is single-threaded and so can respond to only one client at a time.
-It cannot respond to clients while busy with OCR.
+While running OCR, it cannot respond to any other clients.

 Clients must keep their open connection while waiting for OCR to complete.
 This may entail setting a long timeout; this interface is more useful for internal HTTP API calls.